rgj40q/laughing-succotash/doc.md

 ## §3.3

-ARGUMENT is either single noun/infinitive/gerund phrase, or multiple with parts separated by argument conjunction *er*, *or*.
-Each may begin with an article (*le* or *un*).
+ARGUMENT is either single noun/infinitive/gerund phrase, or multiple one with parts separated by argument conjunction *er*, *or*.
+Each single may begin with an article (*le* or *un*).
 * *patri* 'father'
 * *un patrir* 'to be father'
 * *le patrinda* 'the process of being a father'